 These hoverflies are predatory in their larva stage only.
 As an adult they buzz around and visit flowers, feeding on pollen, nectar and being regarded as one of the primary native pollinators (second to native bumblebees, but first in the spread of biomass and flower genetic diversity – thanks to the distances they can travel.)
 A recent study found that flowers low in nectar are pollinated exponentially more often by Hoverflies than bee species.)
 If you have pollination needs and aphid control needs, this is the bug for you.

 What makes them most notable, is that their larva are vermiform (worm-like).
 So instead of walking, they crawl.
 Aphids have evolved to detect tiny insect foot steps on leaves (or to detect the chemical reaction that occurs within the leaf) and they will be alerted to predators like Ladybugs and Aphidius wasps.
 However, the vermiform larva of hoverflies (and aphidoletes) illicit no defence from aphids – they just sit there and get eaten.
-And in lab tests, the American Hoverfly larva is the single greatest commercial predator of aphids, consuming nearly 50% more per day than a ladybug larva.
+And in lab tests, the American Hoverfly larva is the single greatest commercial predator of aphids, consuming between 1700 and 2200 aphids in just their one week larval stage.
+That is staggeringly more than a ladybug larva.
 They have also been tested, and found successful in all live stages in a temperature range of 12C to 30C.

 These are currently difficult to find for sale.
 They are reared here, in Canada, and unavailable in the US (even though they are native to the US.).
 But one of your Canadian Biological Pest Control Companies can get them for you.